katherine-benjamin/ph-knotted-proteins/README.md

 4. Compute distance matrices on trefoil-knotted chains using Wasserstein and landscape distances, and generate two-dimensional Isomap embeddings from these.
 6. Perform statistical tests on landscapes corresponding to trefoil-knotted proteins.

-Steps 1 and 2 are standard, and we include the output.
+Steps 1 and 2 are standard, and we include their output.
 This repository contains the code required to complete the remaining steps.

 ## Data